aditikhare007/AI-Open_Source_Research_Junction_Aditi_Khare/README.md

 4. Vector Space Analysis - Clustering - KMeans, Meanshift, DBScan and Hierarchical Topivc Modelling and Interprestation.
 5. Text Visualization - Vector Space Visualisation - Place on Localization on Maps.

-## Skit-ai Released an open-source dataset
+## Skit-ai Released an open-source dataset for Intent Classification from speech. ##

+## CoreML is Apple's softawre library for fast on device model interference with neural networks and other types of ML Models. ##

+## Core ML - CoreML exporter uses coreml tools to perform the conversion from PyTorch or TensorFlow to CoreML. ##

+##